piegope/doc/docs/en/hub/privileged-access-management/download-and-install-devolutions-hub-services.md

 ## Check {{ en.DHUBS }} logs

 {{ en.DHUBS }}' logs are available in ***Windows Event Viewer***.
 The service should be able to connect to the previously created provider.

-It's also possible to see the {{ en.DHUBS }} as a service in the Services window of Windows which shows the current status and where it can be started or stopped.
+It is also possible to see the {{ en.DHUBS }} as a service in the Services window of Windows which shows the current status and where it can be started or stopped.